 Let’s get real: Kissing can be totally awesome or super cringeworthy.

-On one hand, a great kiss or make out session can leave you feeling amazing.
+Without a doubt, a great kiss or make-out session can leave you feeling pretty darn amazing.

-If you’ve ever wondered where you fell on the kissing spectrum, these tips and tricks are here to help improve your game.
+Wondering where you fall on the kissing spectrum?
+No need to worry — these 26 tips and tricks can help improve your lip game.

-We can’t always control when the mood for a kiss strikes, but a little preparation goes a long way.
-You don’t need to overthink it!
+We can’t always control when the mood for a kiss strikes, but a little preparation can go a long way.

-If you know that kissing might be on the agenda, make sure your lips aren’t dry or cracked, and maybe skip the garlic bread.
+If you know that kissing might be on the agenda, for example, you might want to skip the garlic bread and onions at dinner.

-Once you have consent from your partner, you want to make sure your situation is both kiss-appropriate and going to be well-received.
+Once you have consent from your partner (more on that below), make sure your situation is kiss-appropriate.

 Not everyone is comfortable with a kiss on the lips in front of a family member, but a smooch on the cheek might be perfectly sweet.